BeauNouvelle/SwiftyGuitarChords/README.md

 ```

 ## Display
-Swift Chords suports a number of alternative texts you can use in your UI including an accessibility text-to-speech friendly variant.
+Swifty Chords suports a number of alternative texts you can use in your UI including an accessibility text-to-speech friendly variant.
 Display texts from both Key and Suffix properties can be combined to complete the chord name.

 NOTE: These are new additions and currently don't work with the drawing portion of the library.
 All chord names are drawn using the `RawValue` on the Key and Suffix properties.
 There is an open issue for this.